near/pagoda-ui/README.md

-# ui-lib
+# NEAR/Pagoda UI

-A React component library that implements the official NEAR design system.
+A React component library that implements the official design system of NEAR and Pagoda.

+## Installation

+TODO...

+## Contributing

+TODO...

+## Local Development

+TODO...
+Walk through steps using `pnpm link` to test or see local changes within any project.